Strand and Profile | Profiles in Class

 |

-France is our topic for the whole summer term.
-We will be covering traditions, music, food, clothing, famous people and landmarks and will also try to learn some French vocabulary.
-TITAN: Travel Independence Training Across Norfolk
+Spain is our topic for the whole summer term.
+We will be covering traditions, music, food, clothing, famous people and landmarks and will try to learn some Spanish vocabulary.

 |